jdposada/courses/content/course/bioinf/_index.md

 We will use [Jupyter Notebooks](https://jupyter.org/) running on [Google Colab](https://colab.to/r).
 We will cover both things on the course, but feel free to peek!

-We will also use our Github Repo.
+We will also use our Github Repo (to be posted next week).
 There you will find the development environment

 ### Office Hours